GWavyTrain/Sam/README.md

 # Sam
-Repository holding files relating to Sam's project
+Repository holding files relating to Sam's project--calculating the strain from merging BH binaries from Illustris.